Palestinian Civil Police Force: History

 The Civil Police was formally established with the May 1994 signing of the Gaza–Jericho Agreement, a chapter in the Oslo Accords process, under the umbrella of the General Security Service.
 Founded with over 10,000 officers, it was the largest substituent of the Palestinian National Security Forces.
 The agreement called for the civil police maintaining public order from 25 stations throughout the Palestinian-administered parts of the Gaza Strip and the West Bank.

 Long-time Police head Ghazi al-Jabali was criticised for corruption and curbing press and civil rights freedoms.
-In 2004 he was kidnapped by the Jenin Martyrs Brigades, part of the Popular Resistance Committees, and only released after Palestinian President Yasser Arafat agreed to fire him.
+In 2004, he was kidnapped by the Jenin Martyrs Brigades, part of the Popular Resistance Committees, and only released after Palestinian President Yasser Arafat agreed to fire him.
 Al-Jabali was replaced with Arafat's cousin, Musa Arafat, a move which did little to restore public confidence in Police.

 According to the International Crisis Group, Palestinian police and security forces succeeded in effectively "preventing, prosecuting and reducing crime" in the late 1990s.

 During the course of the Second Intifada and its armed conflict, Palestinian police were unable to patrol armed or in uniform, lest they be engaged by Israeli security forces as combatants.
-As the armed conflict petered out after three years, Palestinian police forces returned to regular operations in 2003-2004.
+As the armed conflict petered out after three years, Palestinian police forces returned to regular operations in 2003–2004.

+Since the Hamas takeover of the Gaza Strip the control of the Civil Police in Gaza Strip was placed under the jurisdiction of Hamas, while the Police forces in the West Bank remain under the Palestinian National Authority.

+During the Gaza war Hamas members assigned in the civilian police force in the Gaza Strip were systemically targeted and killed by the Israeli military.
+The attacks impacted the ability for humanitarian aid to be delivered, as well as the rise of other armed gangs which would frequently raid humanitarian aid trucks in absence of Hamas forces.

+As a result of the 2025 Gaza peace plan, responsibility for policing in the Gaza Strip is to be assumed by a Gaza civil police force.